 Identifying and avoiding interview biases

 ‘People like people who are like themselves’- this is a fact.
-When we come across a trait that we find impressive in someone, or that we absolutely loathe, regardless of how just we are- we are going to form an opinion.
+When we come across a trait that we find impressive in someone or that we absolutely loathe, regardless of how just we are, we will form an opinion.
 Here is a list of possible interviewer biases.
 Keeping this list in mind you will be able to identify scenarios and causes of interviewer bias.